mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 ## Cultural, Interpersonal & Personal Planes Analysis of use of GDPs

 In the first part of this chapter I focused in detail on the three planes of activity for one vignette.
 In this section I present the results of analysis of other video recordings as separate observations on the way GPDs are used by participants and facilitators to further their game making objectives.

-While not each of these observation do not fall nearly into any one of the three planes being used as analytical tool, I begin with those oriented more to cultural focus before progressing to the bulk of observations oriented chiefly to interpersonal activity and  then ending with some observation on GDPs impact on personal knowledge construction.
+Acknowledging that these observation do not fall nearly into each of the three planes, I begin with those oriented more to cultural focus before progressing to the bulk of observations oriented chiefly to interpersonal activity and  then ending with some observation on GDPs impact on personal knowledge construction.

 ## Cultural Plane / Apprenticeship - and Game patterns